swiftly-solution/documentation/src/docs/scripting/events/gameevents/oncsmatchendrestart.md

 ---

 # OnCsMatchEndRestart
-This event is triggered when cs_match_end_restart is triggered
+This event is triggered when cs_match_end_restart is triggered.
 ::: tabs
 @tab Lua
 ```lua